jalpedersen/ring-jetty8-adapter/README.md

     (run-jetty app {:port 8080})

 ## Download and Installation
-Add the following dependency and do a `lein deps`.
+Add the following dependency to your `project.clj` and do a `lein deps`.

     [org.signaut/ring-jetty7-adapter "0.3.8"]